sameersbn/docker-redmine/README.md

 - [References](#references)

 # Introduction
-Dockerfile to build a Redmine container image (with some additional themes and plugins).
+Dockerfile to build a Redmine container image (with some additional themes).

 ## Version
 Current Version: **2.5.2-1**